jessepav/lacygoill-wiki-backup/VM.md

                             └ name of your VM

 ###
-### Which subcommand allows me to change the configuration of a VM?
+### Which subcommand lets me change the configuration of a VM?

     modifyvm